 1 26-oz package cake mix

 3 cups quick-cooking oatmeal, uncooked

 Preheat oven to 350.
 Prepare cookie sheets with parchment paper or butter.
 Use 1/4 to 1/3 cup dough for each cookie.
 Cook for 15 to 18 minutes.
 Cookies will be slightly soft to the touch.
 Cool on wire rack.
-Store between sheets of waxed paper in air tight container.
-Cookies will keep for several weeks in refrigerator.
+Store between sheets of waxed paper in airtight container.
+Cookies will keep for several weeks in the refrigerator.

-When ready to eat, heat cookie in microwave for 30 seconds.
+When ready to eat, heat cookie in the microwave for 30 seconds.